twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ShowBearings** – Used when pressing **Show Metrics** in the Grid toolbar.
 * **ShowFixedGridLines** – This corresponds to the **Show reference lines at x = 0, y = 0** option in Grid Options.
 * **ShowGrid** – Used when pressing **Show Grid** in Grid Options or in the Grid toolbar.
 * **ShowUserDefinedGuidelines** – Used when pressing **Show Guidelines** in Guidelines Options or in the Grid toolbar.
-If Microsoft Narrator is active, the checkbox in the Guidelines Options window will read the ampersand.
+If Microsoft Narrator is running, the checkbox in the Guidelines Options window will read the ampersand.
 * **SnapToGrid** – Used when pressing **Snap to Grid** in the Grid toolbar.
 * **SnapToUserDefinedGuidelines** – Used when pressing **Snap to Guidelines** in the Grid toolbar.